cscheid/cscheid.net/_posts/2018-04-30-the-negative-binomial-is-weird.markdown

 from this quick calculation.

 More importantly, what this shows is that the median is not _that_ far from the mean.
-Yes, it's consistenly skewed.
+Yes, it's consistently skewed.
 But no, it's not absurdly small.
 In fact, it's within a constant factor of the mean, and a factor that's pretty close to one.
 So the combination of ideas in the original post, namely "the median is a better descriptor of this